harryjo97/riemannian-diffusion-mixture/README.md

 conda install -c conda-forge cartopy python-kaleido
 ```

+## Manifolds

+Following manifolds are supported in this repo:
+- Euclidean
+- Hypersphere
+- Torus
+- Hyperboloid
+- Triangular mesh
+- Special orthogonal group

+To implement new manifolds, add python files that define the geometry of the manifold in `/geomstats/geometry`.

+Please refer to [geomstats/geometry](https://github.com/geomstats/geomstats/tree/main/geomstats/geometry) for examples.

 ## Running Experiments

-Here we support experiments on the following datasets:
+This repo supports experiments on the following datasets:
 - Earth and climate science datasets: `Volcano`, `Earthquake`, `Flood`, an d `Fire`
 - Triangular mesh datasets: `Spot the Cow` and `Standford Bunny`
 - Hyperboloid datasets